Enjoy Travel to Japan!

 What is Tsuru no Mai Bridge?

-Tsuru no Mai Bridge is Japan's longest wooden triple-arch bridge located in Tsuruta Town, Nishitsugaru District, Aomori Prefecture.
+Tsuru no Mai Bridge (Tsuru no Mai-bashi) is Japan's longest wooden three-arched "taiko" bridge, located in Tsuruta Town, Kitatsugaru District, Aomori Prefecture.

 Highlights of Tsuru no Mai Bridge